cloudposse/github-status-updater/README.md

 * https://developer.github.com/v3/repos/statuses
 * https://help.github.com/articles/enabling-required-status-checks

-Useful for CI environments to set more specific commit and build statuses, including setting the target URL (the URL of the page representing the status).
+Useful for CI environments to set more specific commit and build statuses, including setting the target URL (the URL of the build page representing the status, or the URL of the deployed application).

 ![GitHub Status Checks](images/github-status-check-success.png)